 Crises generate anxiety.
 That anxiety, however, is likely to be 'right' for that moment.
 Humans experience anxiety in strange situations.
 There was a child psychologist, Margaret Ainsworth, who demonstrated how this works for infants.
 Truth be told, I have not changed that much even though I am at the other end of the life span!! … Continue reading Crisis, Anxiety or both?

 I was introduced to this research method by Jamie Murdoch, Research Fellow, at the University of East Anglia (UEA).
 The term sounds rather intimidating so let me say more about it as it will help some readers interested in research and 'safe experimenting' The term ‘linguistic ethnography’ is an umbrella term for specific approaches to … Continue reading Linguistic Ethnography

 I am not going to attempt to do justice to the 'big' models and how they inform the work I do.
 Part of your 'safe experimenting', may be to research these areas for yourself, and in your own way.
-I am making mention of some key models simply to stimulate you in creating your own … Continue reading Cognitive Behavioural therapy (CBT)
+I am making mention of some key models throughout the web site to encourage your own … Continue reading Cognitive Behavioural therapy (CBT)

 There is a problem with the method I recommend.
 It places a lot of responsibility on you to decide the direction of change and how to go about it bit-by-bit.
 Therapy has thrived as a profession because individuals possess blind spots that make it difficult to direct our own therapy.
 The Johari Window demonstrates how … Continue reading Blind Spots